Student Supports

 This survey and report are made possible through the 2021 Basic Needs Data Work Group, which proposed a first-in-the-nation coordinated, regular survey across all Washington higher education institutions.
 With representatives from multiple CTCs and baccalaureate institutions facilitated by WSAC, the Work Group built consensus that critical basic needs data can drive change in institutions, regions, and the state.
 They developed a data collection instrument and an implementation proposal that built on current campus assessment efforts as well as national best practices.

-Homelessness Pilot
+Homelessness Grant

-Homelessness Pilot
+Homelessness Grant

-For information about the SSEH pilot, see this information sheet.
+For information about the SSEH program:

-For more information about the pilot, contact Ami Magisos (amim@wsac.wa.gov).
+For more information, contact Ami Magisos (amim@wsac.wa.gov).

 WSAC is working with partners, including DSHS, SBCTC, Anti-Hunger and Nutrition Coalition and Northwest Harvest, on strategies to increase postsecondary students’ access to food assistance.